-Bobcat Goldthwaite (Fred Chaney), John Candy (Voice of Don), Dabney Coleman (Walter Sawyer), Virginia Madsen (Alison Rowe), Jim Metzler (Boyd Osborne), Cindy Pickett (Victoria Payton)
+Bobcat Goldthwait (Fred Chaney), John Candy (Voice of Don), Dabney Coleman (Walter Sawyer), Virginia Madsen (Alison Rowe), Jim Metzler (Boyd Osborne), Cindy Pickett (Victoria Payton)

 Following the death of his mother, bumbling idiot Fred Chaney inherits half of the family stockbroking firm and a horse.
 He is startled when the horse Don, which has learned to speak human, talks to him.
 Fred’s stepfather, the ruthless Walter Sawyer, offers Fred $525 for his half of the firm, but Fred decides he will manage it himself.
 Sawyer resolves that he will financially ruin Fred.
 However, with the help of Don who has picked up valuable tips about the stockmarket from the brokers who visit the stables, Fred is able to make a success of the business, even further angering Sawyer.

 The talking horse theme is one that has proven surprisingly popular on film.
 Hot to Trot is one of these incarnations.
-It offers a reworking of all the gags that were done to death by Francis (1950) and sequels and the tv series Mr Ed (1961-6).
+It offers a reworking of all the gags that were done to death by the inexplicably popular Francis (1950) and sequels about a talking mule and the tv series Mr Ed (1961-6).
 It is a genuine puzzle what audiences possibly see in the single-gag idea of a talking horse, nevertheless Francis managed to produce six sequels and Mr Ed stayed on air for five seasons.

 Michael Dinner has only directed one other film with the comedy The Crew (2000) and has mostly worked as a director/producer in television since then.